What is the Best Deck Drainage System?

+Instead of debating over having a deck vs patio, consider having both.
 With a two-story deck, meaning you have an elevated deck to create a room beneath, you can install a ceiling to create a more finished living space with lights and fans.
 With a protected area, you can be as creative as you like!
 Here are a few ideas:

 - Add a big screen TV, sound system, comfortable seating, and a wet bar, and you instantly expand your party space by finishing the area beneath your two-story deck.
 Be sure to buy a weatherproof TV for outdoor use.

 - Install a full outdoor kitchen or roll out a portable cart to your patio table and chairs for your next dinner party.
 Eat outside without having to worry about the forecast with your under-deck living space.
 Add some screening, and you won’t even have to worry about the bugs.